jkk004/imagestopdf/README.md

 -Gets a song recommendation by picking a random song from the artist's Spotify page and getting a Youtube Link to click (useful in general)

--Updates price of Tezos and Dogecoin evert 5 seconds
+-Updates price of Tezos and Dogecoin every 5 seconds

 ![image](https://user-images.githubusercontent.com/62976976/117599533-d5cb8a00-b0fe-11eb-9bb9-6e7944bd8d54.png)